CoreyWarren/DigitalOcean_Django_Tutorial_Markdown/README.md

 #
-## 6.2 - Migrate and Create a DJANGO Superuser
+## 6.2 - (Have a FUN) Migration in Django with your mySQL database:

 From wherever your manage.py file is (in your Django project):